ScriptSmith/instamancer/FAQ.md

 It can processes anywhere from 3-30 posts per second depending on configuration.

 ## Can I make it run faster?
 Running without the `--full` and `-d` arguments is faster.

 Not using `--sync` and customising the `-k` option can make downloading files quicker.

 Disabling grafting with `-g=false` will make the scraping quicker at the cost of not being able to access all posts (see [here](#what-happens-if-i-disable-grafting)).

 Setting `--sleep` to a decimal number below 1 speeds up page interactions at the cost of stability, as it makes you more likely to be rate limited.

 Scraping is not parallelisable (see [here](#can-i-run-multiple-instances-at-the-same-time-rather-than-batch-scraping)).

-Using `--plugin LargeFist` is as much as 5x faster, but may result in undefined behavior.
+Using `--plugin LargeFirst` is as much as 5x faster, but may result in undefined behavior.

 If you want something *really* fast, try [Instaphyte](https://github.com/ScriptSmith/instaphyte).
 It's as much as 12x faster.